benemanuel/website/_posts/blog/2009-02-09-what-to-do-with-a-present.md

 ---
-title: "What to do with a present"
+title: What to do with a present
 created: 2009-02-09
 authors:
   - avrahambenemanuel
+tags:
+  - chatgpt_rewrite
 ---
 God presents you with something your EGO desires.
 If you satisfy your EGO, it only craves **more**.